 To Sum Up

-Whether you're good at reflecting on your life or not, this skill is something that better be mastered.
-We all experience rises and falls and learn our lessons.
-We need to be able to make conclusions and consciously treat our lives.
+Whether you're good at reflecting on your life or not, mastering the skill of self-awareness is crucial.
+We all experience ups and downs, and it's important to learn from our mistakes and make conscious decisions in our lives.

-To be self-aware, be ready to admit failure, accept critical feedback, look at the subject from different perspectives, and change your views.
-In the end, reflective writing is not only creating, but also thinking.
-Be ready to judge and evaluate our own choices and decisions.
+To become self-aware, be willing to admit failure, accept critical feedback, consider different perspectives, and be open to changing your views.
+Reflective writing is not just about creating, but also about critical thinking.
+Be prepared to assess and evaluate your own choices and decisions.